-Hi friends, in this article, I am explaining the vacuum circuit breaker working principle and construction and hoping you will like my article.
+In this article, I am explaining the vacuum circuit breaker working principle and construction, and hoping you would like my article.

-We know that during contact separation of the circuit breaker arc is formed due to ionization of particles in the medium between the contacts.
-Whereas in the vacuum circuit breakers, this medium between the contacts is eliminated.
+We know that during contact separation arc is formed due to the ionization of particles in the medium between the contacts.
+The electric arc is essentially an electric conductor made up of ionized air.
+Thus, if there is no air, theoretically the arc cannot form.
+In the vacuum circuit breakers, this medium between the contacts is eliminated.

-The outer envelope of vacuum interrupter is normally made of glass because the glass envelope facilitates the examination of the breaker from outside.
-A sputter shield, usually made of stainless steel is placed between the contacts and the envelope to prevent the metal vapours reaching the envelop because it reduces the breakdown strength between contacts.
+The outer envelope of the vacuum interrupter is normally made of glass because the glass envelope facilitates the examination of the breaker from the outside.
+A sputter shield, usually made of stainless steel is placed between the contacts and the envelope to prevent the metal vapors from reaching the envelope because it reduces the breakdown strength between contacts.

-The metallic bellows made of stainless steel is used for moving the lower contact.
-Copper-bismuth, copper-lead and copper-chromium are some of the alloys used as contact material.
+The metallic bellows made of stainless steel are used for moving the lower contact.
+Copper-bismuth, copper-lead, and copper-chromium are some of the alloys used as contact material.

-It is very necessary to understand the arc of VCB to understand the working principle of a vacuum circuit breaker.
-In other circuit breakers arc is formed due to ionization of particles in the medium between the contacts.
-But a vacuum arc is formed by evaporating its surface material and continued to until the next current zero instant.
+In other circuit breakers arc is formed due to the ionization of particles in the medium between the contacts.
+But a vacuum arc is formed by evaporating its surface material and continues until the next current zero instant.

-At current zero instant, the arc is quenched, and contact metal vapours are condensed again on the contact surface.
-Due to the high dielectric strength of vacuum, vacuum arc can be quenched within very small contact gap.
+At the current zero instant, the arc is quenched, and contact metal vapors are condensed again on the contact surface.
+Due to the high dielectric strength of the vacuum, the vacuum arc can be quenched within a very small contact gap.